Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

-FITZGERALD: It sounded good, right.
-I remembered that - you know, the Museum of Natural History in City Park has old Dr. Licht over there, the spider expert.
+FITZGERALD: It sounded good, right?
+I remembered that the - you know, the Museum of Natural History in City Park has old Dr. Licht over there, the spider expert.
 And I said, go see Dr. Licht, he's going to help you.
-About an hour later, the phone rings and it's Licht.
-And he goes Dr. Fitzgerald, Dr. Licht.
+About an hour later, the phone rings, and it's Licht.
+And he goes, Dr. Fitzgerald, Dr. Licht.
 And I go, hey.
 He goes, did you send Mr. Montgomery over here with this big-ass spider?

 (LAUGHTER)